Takeaways from BrightonSEO 2026

 Georgina Sheard, Digital Marketing Apprentice:

-4. Video is proving to be key and needs to be introduced across all platforms to be favoured by Google, even PPC.
+- Video is proving to be key and needs to be introduced across all platforms to be favoured by Google, even in generating measurable PPC results.

 Katie Smith, Key Account Manager: